Georgia Online Gambling

 Current Outlook On Georgia Gambling Markets

-Real money online casinos are not currently legal in Georgia.
+Georgia online casinos are not currently legal.
 Georgians can, however, play online casino games at sweepstakes sites like Pulsz, Chumba Casino, LuckyLand Slots, and Funzpoints.
 Meanwhile, there are no land-based casinos in Georgia whatsoever.
-In fact, aside from a casino cruise that moors in Brunswick, there are no casinos in the Peach State at all.
+Aside from a casino cruise mooring in Brunswick, there are no casinos in the Peach State.
 The closest casino locations to Georgia exist in nearby states like Florida, Alabama, and North Carolina.

 Daily fantasy sports